NEW Stick Finder:

 America's Largest Hockey Retailer!
 Find A Store Near You>>

-When choosing hockey pants, there are two distinct styles to choose from - pants and girdles.
+When choosing hockey pants, there are two distinct styles to choose from — hockey pants and hockey girdles.
 The choice between the two styles is completely based on personal preference.
-Pants are the more traditional style, with a bigger fit and more volume, while girdles will fit tighter to your body.
+Hockey pants are the more traditional style, with a bigger fit and more volume, while girdles will fit tighter to your body.

-Aspects of fitting both styles are mostly the same.
+Aspects of fitting either hockey pants or girdle are mostly the same.
 You want to be sure that the belt is sitting up on your waist and above your hips.
-This will ensure that you have optimal movement and that your kidneys and lower ribs will be properly protected.
+Whether you choose hockey pants or the hockey girdle, this will ensure that you have optimal movement and that your kidneys and lower ribs will be properly protected.

-If possible, you'll want to try on any pants you are considering with your shoulder pads and shin pads on.
-This will give you the most accurate feeling of how they will fit in a game.
+If possible, you'll want to try on any hockey pants you are considering with your shoulder pads and shin pads on to ensure the property fit.
+This will give you the most accurate feeling of how your hockey pants will fit in a game.
 As with anything else, you want to be sure the pants do not interfere with your shoulder pads, but also that you do not have any protection gaps.
+You can be sure the puck or an opponent's butt end of a hockey stick will find it if you leave a gap in your protection.
 You want to test the movement of the pants, take some strides, squat, jump, dance, whatever you need to do to be sure you have the freedom of movement that you'll need on the ice.